slds-lmu/paper_2023_ci_for_ge/experiments/README.md

       Super ICU Learner Algorithm (SICULA): a population-based study) which are more precise than standard CIs
 * Average width / distribution of widths
 * Computational Efficiency
+* When looking at the over- and undercoverage we can also identify whether the problem is the bias or the width.
+If there is only bias, at least the under OR overcoverage should be lesss than alpha / 2.
+If this is not the case then the width is off!

 ### Learner